 Most states now screen all newborns for CF, among other diseases.
 Different states

-check for different mutations in children if earlier testing raises a concern.
-These
+check for different mutations in children if the newborn screening raises a concern.

-genetic tests can look for as many as 70 mutations responsible for more than 90 percent
+These genetic tests can look for as many as 70 mutations responsible for more than

 How is this test done?

-This test requires a blood sample.
+This test needs a blood sample.
 In a newborn, this is done by pricking the child's

 heel to obtain a few drops of blood.